CalinRadoni/ESP32DLEDController/README.md

 - the other `RMT` channels can be used as needed;
 - the `RMT` peripheral is used through `ESP-IDF`'s own driver.

-Right now the whole negative point is that this code uses a lot of RAM, *because of the way the driver and peripheral works*, but this will change *if/when* the driver will be updated with a hook in transmission code.
+Right now the negative point is that this code uses a lot of RAM, *because of the way the driver and peripheral works*.
+There is a way to add a hook in the driver's transmission code but considering the multithreading architecture of FreeRTOS this may add jitter creating visual artifacts, depending on application.

 ## About timings